b-rodrigues/fput/manuscript/tidyverse.md

     ## #   lgaspcar_max <dbl>, lincomep_max <dbl>, lrpmg_max <dbl>,
     ## #   lcarpcap_max <dbl>

-I removed the `year` variable because it’s not a variable for which we want to have descriptive statistics.
+I removed the `year` variable because it's not a variable for which we want to have descriptive statistics.

 ### 4.3.5 `mutate()` and `transmute()`